One of the most common problems older dogs suffer from is the loss of mobility in the joints.

 Supplements for supple joints

 The most popular supplement chosen by dog owners to support joint stiffness is dog glucosamine.
 The purest available form of glucosaminoglycans, glucosamine can be used to support the joints and help keep a dog's tendons and ligaments mobile in the long term.
-Supplements containing glucosamine for dogs can be used to fight joint stiffness and wear on the structure of the joint not only in aging dogs but also in especially active dogs and working dogs.
+Supplements containing glucosamine for dogs can be used to help with joint stiffness and wear on the structure of the joint not only in aging dogs but also in especially active dogs and working dogs.
 A lot of exercise takes its toll on a dog's body, but dog glucosamine can be used not only to support hard-working joints while they work but also help repair them afterwards.
 Owners of active dogs could benefit from incorporating glucosamine and chondroitin for dogs into their existing diet at an earlier age.
 Standard supplements which combine glucosamine with chondroitin for dogs are available in pet shops, through a veterinarian and online, although it is important to choose supplements containing glucosamine HCl as this is the purest form.

 Give your dog more than just Glucosamine